httpwg/http-extensions/draft-thomson-http-encryption.md

 : The "salt" parameter contains a base64 URL-encoded octets that is used as salt in deriving a unique content encryption key (see {{derivation}}).
-The "salt" parameter MUST be present, and MUST be exactly 16 octets long.
+The "salt" parameter MUST be present, and MUST be exactly 16 octets long when decoded.
 The "salt" parameter MUST NOT be reused for two different payload bodies that have the same input keying material; generating a random salt for every application of the content encoding ensures that content encryption key reuse is highly unlikely.

 rs: